GVC (Global Virtual Cloud)

 Pull Secrets

 Pull secrets are secrets that are assigned to a GVC and used by workloads when authentication is required when pulling an image from a private registry.
-Only the Docker, Amazon ECR, and GCP secret types are supported.

 Multiple pull secrets can be assigned to a GVC.
 A workload's container will use the appropriate secret when pulling the image from a private registry.
 If there are multiple secrets, the container will cycle through each one.